 - Eat a nutritious diet every day including fruits, vegetables, grains, beans and lean meats.

 - Try not to eat too many sweet foods.

 - Brush your teeth twice a day for 2 to 3 minutes.

 - Aim the bristles of the toothbrush at a 45-degree angle, towards the gum line.

 - Floss your teeth at least once a day.

-- Drink lots of tap water, especially if it is fluoridated.
+- Drink lots of tap water, especially fluoridated.

 - Drink non-sweetened dairy milk or calcium-fortified alternatives.
-Calcium is important for your baby’s bones and teeth.
+Calcium is essential for your baby’s bones and teeth.

 - Try not to drink too many sugary drinks.

 We recommended that your child has their first dental checkup between the age of 1 – 2 years.